Become a wildlife volunteer

 Part 1: Wildlife Focus Day 1 - 14

 Live in the heart of the African bush.
-Volunteer and get involved with over 12 amazing conservation projects both on foot and from safari viewers!
+Volunteer and get involved in over 12 amazing conservation projects both on foot and from safari viewers.

 Part 2: Travel week Day 14 -21 (Optional)

 Week 3 is dedicated to travel and adventure.
-Stay in new locations and take part in both included activities like Microlight flights, white water tubing panoramic tours and your own personal choices.
+Stay in new locations and take part in activities such as micro light flights, white water tubing, panoramic tours and your own personal choices.

 Part 3: Wildlife Focus Day 21 – 28

-Your final week is an opportunity to revisit the different volunteer projects you've been working on and get your fill of animals and wildlife again.
+Your final week is an opportunity to revisit the different volunteer projects you've been working on.

 Location and base camp